uchicago-2025-capp30122/30122-project-andes-indus-analytics/README.md

 ## Abstract
 Early school dropout is a multifaceted challenge that impacts education systems and societal outcomes in both developed and developing countries.
 In the United States, this phenomenon varies notably across and within regions.
 For instance, Chicago public schools display a wide range of 9th-grade dropout rates, ranging from 0% to 56.6% (CDPS, 2024).
 While the influence of individual, family, and school characteristics is well documented, a growing body of studies has begun to explore the effects of broader social contexts on adolescent educational outcomes such as neighborhood crime or violence.

-This project aims to integrate, analyze, and visualize spatial, administrative, and demographic data to characterize school dropouts across Chicago schools, with a particular focus on the role of crime in shaping these educational outcomes.
+This project aims to integrate, analyze, and visualize spatial, administrative, and demographic data to characterize school dropouts across Chicago schools, with a particular focus on the role of crime in shaping these educational outcomes.By running the application, you will be able to explore these factors and their relationships on an interactive dashboard.

 ![screenshot](Project_screenshot.png)